Best Quit Habit Tracker Apps to Quit Anything in 2026

 Pros

-• Detailed graphs and CSV export
+• Detailed analytics and CSV export

 Cons

-• Free version caps active habits
+• Free tier caps active habits

 13